 Are You Paying The Correct Rate Of Tax On Your Holiday Let?

-How do I qualify as a Furnished Holiday Let for tax purposes in Cornwall?
+How do I qualify as a Furnished Holiday Let for tax purposes?
 Can I register my holiday let for business rates?
-Do I have to pay council tax on my holiday let in Cornwall?
+Do I have to pay council tax on my holiday let?
 Do I have to pay income tax or capital gains tax?

-If you qualify, registering as a Furnished Holiday Let in Cornwall isn’t a choice, it’s mandatory.
+If you qualify, registering as a Furnished Holiday Let is mandatory.
 So it’s essential that you familiarise yourself with the most up to date tax information.

 We are here to help!